nick79/ps-labs/README.md

 - `src/sqli/` – SQL injection labs (`lab01.py`, `lab02.py`) plus reusable payload logic.
 - `requirements.txt` – minimal runtime and tooling dependencies.

-Feel free to fork and add new topics.
-When in doubt about naming, testing, or review process, follow the patterns documented in `AGENTS.md`.